 The channel organization for the control channels (except FACCHs and SACCH/T) uses the 51-frame multiframe.
 It is organized in the downlink and uplink as described in figure 3.

 The channel organization for packet data channels uses the 52- multiframe.
-Full rate packet data channels are organized as described in figure 2a1.
+Full rate packet data channels in BTTI configuration are organized as described in figure 2a1, and in RTTI configuration in figure 2a3.
 Half rate packet data channels can be organized as described in figure 2a2.

 52 TDMA Frames